(June 1, 2011)

 SHREVEPORT, La.
 (Centenary News Service) — Centenary College President Dr. B. David Rowe announced today that Dr. William Broussard has been named Centenary's new Director of Athletics.

 Dr. William Broussard

-Broussard comes from Northwestern State University, his undergraduate alma mater, where he was serving as Associate Athletic Director for External Relations and the Executive Director of the NSU Athletic Association.
+Broussard comes from Northwestern State University, his undergraduate alma mater, where he was serving as Associate Athletic Director for Marketing & Communication and the Executive Director of the NSU Athletic Association.
 He arrives as Centenary prepares to enter its first year of competition under NCAA Division III in the American Southwest Conference.

 "Will brings a variety of administrative, athletic, and academic experiences to the job, and we're proud to welcome him to the team," said Dave Voskuil, Vice President for Enrollment Services and Interim AD since Dr. Tom Tallach stepped down last fall.
 "He was impressive off and on the field at NSU, and he has truly left his mark since returning to the athletic department as an administrator.
 I have every confidence that Will is going to hit the ground running and help make our first year in Division III a successful one."

 Broussard played football at NSU and then returned after completing his graduate degree.

 "Having first met and developed a good relationship with Will during his time as an NSU student-athlete, I am happy that Will has received this opportunity," said NSU Athletic Director Greg Burke.
 "At the same time, he has been an integral part of some noteworthy, and unprecedented, achievements in terms of generating support for the NSU athletic program and will be greatly missed by our department and university.
 All of us in the NSU Athletic Department thank Will for his dedication and wish him the best in this new endeavor."